 We’ve put together a list of fantastic vacation ideas at US National Parks in August.

-August is a popular month for families to travel for summer vacation.
+If you are looking for national park vacation ideas, August is a popular month for families to travel for summer vacation.

 We asked fellow travelers to share their tips for visiting various national parks in August to help you make a list of places to go this summer.